Arun-Niranjan/Arun-Niranjan.github.io/_posts/2023-12-22-first-active-inference-example-perception.markdown

 "If I test positive for the disease, what's the probability I am sick?"

-Now the thing to bear in mind here is that you don't *need* Active Inference to solve this problem.
-You can turn the handle on exact Bayesian inference to get a posterior probability that a person has a disease *given* the base rate of disease in the population (the prior) *and* whether they test positive (the data).
+Now the thing to bear in mind here is that we don't *need* the FEP to solve this problem. we can turn the handle on exact Bayesian inference to get a posterior probability that a person has a disease *given* the base rate of disease in the population (the prior) *and* whether they test positive (the data).

-But we can answer this question using Active Inference and the Free Energy Principle, by specifying one of the most simple generative models possible.
+But we can answer this question using the FEP, by specifying one of the most simple generative models possible.
 Later on we can extend the model to solve trickier problems that we can't use exact inference for.

 To see this model in detail in a runnable example with lots of comments explaining the setup, go to [perception.py](https://github.com/Arun-Niranjan/pymdp-cookbook/blob/main/examples/perception.py) in the cookbook repository.

+## Sign off

 As I add more examples, one of my aims is to make them more accessible - perhaps viewable in a browser with no code required.
 I'll see how it goes.